-Medical care is very expensive in the United States.
-Although insurance will cover many procedures if you have a policy, deductibles are often high.
 In 2017, U.S. households spent $980 billion on health care — an average of more than $3,200 per person, according to the Centers for Medicare and Medicaid Services.
-Medical bills are also the biggest cause of U.S. bankruptcies.

-If you have medical costs you can’t afford to pay for outright, medical loans could provide the funds you need.
-Here’s what you need to know.
+If you have medical costs you can’t afford to pay, medical loans could provide the funds you need.
+Find out how to take out a medical loan below.

 In this guide: